loudest/argus/README.md

 - [OpenCV](http://opencv.org/) For video analysis and facial detection
 - [openbr](http://openbiometrics.org/) biometrics markers and using machine learning to improve accuracy

-## Contributing

-In order to build and run our app:
+## How to run our app:

-1. [Deploying server-side code] server/ are Python server side Flask code to run everything
+1. Go into the server/ directory
-2. [Running client-side code] / run it via: python main.py
+2. Run it via: python main.py

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.